 The Southwest monsoon will hit Kerala on Thursday later, the India Meteorological Department (IMD) said, considering the favorable conditions for its onset that has already been delayed by a few days.

 Fairly widespread to widespread rainfall and thunderstorms with heavy rainfall has been predicted at isolated places over Northeast India from June 8 to June 10.

-Scattered rainfall and thunderstorms with isolated heavy falls likely over south Peninsular India and Islands, as well as over Uttar Pradesh, Uttarakhand and East, Central and West India.
+Scattered rainfall and thunderstorms with isolated heavy falls are likely over south Peninsular India and Islands and over Uttar Pradesh, Uttarakhand, and East, Central, and West India.

-Weather likely to be dry over remaining parts of the country, said the IMD in its early morning report.
+Weather is likely to be dry over the remaining parts of the country said the IMD in its early morning report.

-Sharing inputs about monsoon circumstances, the weather office said, the northern limit of southwest monsoon continues to pass through 5 degree North and 72 degree East.
+Sharing inputs about monsoon circumstances, the weather office said the northern limit of the southwest monsoon continues to pass through 5 degrees North and 72 degrees East.

 “Condition are favourable for onset of southwest monsoon over Kerala today, June 3, 2021,” said the IMD.

 The Western Disturbance as a trough in mid and upper tropospheric westerlies with its axis at 5.8 km above mean sea level roughly along longitude 80 degree east to the north of latitude 25 degree north persists, it said.

 The weather office also mentioned that the trough with its axis at 3.1 km above mean sea level roughly along longitude 90 degrees east to the north of latitude 22 degree north persists.

 The cyclonic circulation over central Pakistan and neighborhood, the IMD said, is also extending up to 1.5 km above mean sea level.